TheSarang/Predicting-rain-tomorrow-in-Australia/README.md

 There are 23 features:

 **Categorical Features**
-- Date:
+- Date: The date of observation
-- Location:
+- Location: The common name of the location of the weather station
 - RainToday:
 - RainTomorrow:
-- WindDir3pm:
+- WindDir3pm: Direction of the wind at 3am
-- WindDir9am:
+- WindDir9am: Direction of the wind at 9am
-- WindGustDir:
+- WindGustDir: The direction of the strongest wind gust in the 24 hours to midnight

 **Numerical Features**
-- MinTemp:
+- MinTemp: The minimum temperature in degrees celsius
-- MaxTemp:
+- MaxTemp: The maximum temperature in degrees celsius
-- Rainfall:
+- Rainfall: The amount of rainfall recorded for the day in mm
-- Evaporation:
+- Evaporation: The so-called Class A pan evaporation (mm) in the 24 hours to 9am
-- Sunshine:
+- Sunshine: The number of hours of bright sunshine in the day.
-- WindGustSpeed:
+- WindGustSpeed: The speed (km/h) of the strongest wind gust in the 24 hours to midnight
-- WindSpeed9am:
+- WindSpeed9am: Wind speed (km/hr) averaged over 10 minutes prior to 9am
-- WindSpeed3pm:
+- WindSpeed3pm: Wind speed (km/hr) averaged over 10 minutes prior to 3am
 - Humidity9am:
 - Humidity3pm:
 - Pressure9am: